 Shovelling snow and salting driveways becomes a daily routine yet at the same time, winter transforms everything into something magical.
 Despite the unbearable cold, as low as -25’C, we miss ice skating, skiing, and snowball fights.

 #7.
 Beautiful Riga

 The beautiful Latvian capital is home to some of the eye-pleasing architecture wanders showing off facades decorated with flowers, faces, and abstract figures.
 Without a doubt, Riga’s Old Town is unmissable and can charm instantly with charming, narrow streets, beautifully restored buildings and lots of different museums.

-While the most impressive and unique building is the House of Blackheads located on Ratslaukums, you should also check beautiful cathedrals and Freedom Monument.
+While the most impressive and unique building is the House of Blackheads located on Ratslaukums, you should also check out beautiful cathedrals and Freedom Monument.